ThrashingLaggard/xyToolz/docs/api/xyToolz.Database.Basix/xyDBContext.md

 - `void AddEntity<T>(T entity)` — `public`

   /// Adds the given entity to the context.
         ///
+- `void ApplyAllConfigurations(ModelBuilder modelBuilder)` — `private`

+  /// Applies configurations for all entity types in the assembly.
+        ///
 - `void OnModelCreating(ModelBuilder modelBuilder)` — `protected override`